rbock44/mbgo/README.md

 # mbgo
-Mountebank preprocessor go generate data for a JSON post to mountebank server
+Mountebank preprocessor to generate data for a single JSON imposter post to mountebank server.

-Mountebank is a real cool HTTP mock which supports Java Script as a mighty simulation language.
+Mountebank http://www.mbtest.org/ is a real cool HTTP mock which supports Java Script as a mighty simulation language.
 Mountebank supports configuration files which do allow more human readable format.
+The configuration files are limited for those who deploy Mountebank and the test scripts local.
 But when you want to control Mountebank remotely through some test clients you need to stick to some really crazy JSON style content.

 To make my life easier deploying Mountebank with the application server and running the test suites on Jenkins I came up with a small GOLANG tool that adds some preprocessing capabilities.

-Let us start with a Mountebank imposter POST request.
+Let us start with a Mountebank imposter POST request JSON body.
 Instead of adding all required information we use the macro INCLUDE.

 ```
 {